adyxax/trains/README.md

 trainStop: stop_area:SNCF:87723502
 ```

-`address` can be any ipv4 or ipv6 address or a hostname that resolves to such address, `port` can be any valid tcp port number or service name.
+`address` can be any ipv4 or ipv6 address or a hostname that resolves to such address and defaults to `127.0.0.1`. `port` can be any valid tcp port number or service name and defaults to `8080`.

 You can get a free token from the [official SNCF's website](https://www.digital.sncf.com/startup/api/token-developpeur) for up to 5000 requests per day.